Nonlinear dynamics and stability analysis of locally-active Mott memristors using a physics-based compact model

 The tr-det plane analysis of a linearized VO$_2$ Mott memristor PA oscillator showed that its fixed point can be a non-hyperbolic center as the $R_\text{s}$ or $C_\text{p}$ parameter passes through a critical value.
 Stability and qualitative behavior of nonlinear systems near a non-hyperbolic fixed point is tricky and requires further theoretical treatment.
-Here using $R_\text{s}$ as the bifurcation parameter, we illustrate an example of 2D local Hopf bifurcation.
+Here using $R_\text{s}$ as the bifurcation parameter, we illustrate an example of 2D local Hopf-like bifurcation.
 For nonlinear systems of dimension two or higher, a local Hopf bifurcation, also called Poincar\'e-Andronov-Hopf bifurcation, is the local creation or annihilation of a periodic solution around a fixed point as it switches stability.
-The bifurcating periodic solution is called a limit cycle, which is an isolated periodic orbit with no nearby periodic orbits.
+The bifurcating periodic solution is called a limit cycle, which is an isolated periodic orbit (closed trajectory) with no nearby periodic orbits, such that at least a nearby trajectory spirals into it either as time approaches infinity or as time approaches negative infinity.
 The orbital stability of a limit cycle is opposite to that of the fixed point it encircles.
 If a stable limit cycle appears around an unstable fixed point, it is a supercritical Hopf bifurcation.
 Otherwise if an unstable limit cycle appears around a stable fixed point, then it is a subcritical Hopf bifurcation.
-The example we will discuss is a supercritical Hopf bifurcation.
+The example we will discuss has a supercritical orbital stability.